Kramer84/otaf/README.md

 - **Limited Feature Types**: Currently supports only planar and cylindrical features.
 - **No Tools for Tolerance Allocation**: Users must implement this on their own after generating the SOC model.
 - **Not Production-Ready**: Apart from SOC model construction, the rest of the program is in an alpha stage and may remain so.
 Use at your discretion.

-This package was developed to explore experimental approaches based on imprecise probabilities.
-For more details, refer to the associated paper.

 ---